facial-nerve-dysfunction-lyme-disease

 Facial synkinesis is involuntary facial movement that occurs when trying to make a different expression.
 For example, the eye may close when trying to smile, or the mouth may move when blinking.
 It typically becomes apparent 3 to 4 months after facial nerve injury.

-What percentage of facial palsy cases are caused by Lyme disease?
+What percentage of facial palsy cases may be due to Lyme disease?

 Studies in endemic areas report that 10% to 33% of acute peripheral facial palsy cases test positive for Lyme disease.
-The actual percentage may be higher, as some cases go undiagnosed or untested.
+The actual percentage may be higher because some cases are not recognized or tested.

 Should all patients with facial palsy be tested for Lyme disease?

-Hemifacial spasm (HFS) is involuntary twitching or contracting of muscles on one side of the face.
-Lyme disease should be considered as a potential cause of HFS, especially when the diagnosis is unclear, as antibiotic therapy can be both diagnostic and therapeutic.
+Yes.
+Hemifacial spasm is involuntary twitching or contraction of muscles on one side of the face.
+Lyme disease should be considered as a potential cause, especially when the diagnosis is unclear.

 Clinical Takeaway

 This study reveals a sobering pattern: more than half of Lyme disease patients treated with corticosteroids developed persistent facial nerve dysfunction lasting over a year.
-These complications—synkinesis, Bogorad’s syndrome, hemifacial spasm—are not minor inconveniences.
-They affect facial expression, eating, social interaction, and quality of life.
-Some patients required surgical intervention.
+These complications—including synkinesis, Bogorad’s syndrome, hemifacial spasm, dryness, tearing, and residual weakness—are not minor inconveniences.
+They can affect facial expression, eating, speaking, eye comfort, social interaction, and quality of life.

 References